 Directed by William Wellman, this second film adaptation of P.C.
-Wren's 1924 adventure novel of the same name stars Gary Cooper, Ray Milland, Robert Preston as the three Geste brothers, Michael aka “Beau”, John, and Digby.
-The story's theme is revealed at the outset as the film opens with an Arabian proverb: “The love of a man for a woman waxes and wanes like the moon...but the love of brother for brother is steadfast as the stars and endures like the word of the prophet.”
+Wren’s 1924 adventure novel of the same name stars Gary Cooper, Ray Milland, and Robert Preston as the three Geste brothers, Michael aka “Beau”, John, and Digby.
+The story’s theme is revealed at the outset as the film opens with an Arabian proverb: “The love of a man for a woman waxes and wanes like the moon…but the love of brother for brother is steadfast as the stars and endures like the word of the prophet.”

 News of a large Arab attack on Fort Zinderneuf leads a column of French Foreign Legionnaires under the command of Major de Beaujolais to advance across the Saharan desert.
 Upon their arrival, they are shot at, yet find the soldiers positioned about the outpost are dead.
 The bugler volunteers to enter, but doesn’t open the gates.
 The Major heads in but there’s no sign of the bugler.
 A note is found on a dead body, a confession about stealing the “Blue Water” sapphire from Brandon Abbas, setting up a mystery.

 The film cuts to 15 years earlier in England at the Brandon Abbas estate, presenting background information about the three young brothers and their benefactors, then moves forward 15 years, when the family patriarch intends to sell the “Blue Water” because of the family’s financial situation.
 With everyone wanting one last look, the sapphire is brought to the dining room.
 But the lights go out and when they come back on, the jewel has disappeared with no one fessing up.
 Beau leaves a note for Digby announcing he has run off with the “Blue Water”.
 Then Digby leaves a similar note for John, saying both he and Beau are involved.
 John goes after them, and all three end up in the Foreign Legion.